Gunman kills eight before taking own life at FedEx site in Indianapolis -police | Law-Order

 Gunman kills eight before taking own life at FedEx site in Indianapolis -police

+A worker at the facility told local television station WRTV that he was eating when he heard what sounded like "two loud metal clangs" followed by more shots.
+"Somebody went behind their car to the trunk and then got another gun," he said, adding: "Then I saw one body on the floor."

-Indianapolis police spokeswoman Genae Cook said the authorities had responded to a report that shots had been fired and "arrived to an active shooter incident."
-"Preliminary information is that the alleged shooter has taken his own life here at the scene," she said, adding that there was no longer any threat to the community.
+Indianapolis police spokeswoman Genae Cook told local reporters the authorities had "arrived at an active shooter incident."
+"Preliminary information is that the alleged shooter has taken his own life here at the scene," she said.

 A FedEx spokesman said the company was "deeply shocked and saddened" by the loss of its team members.
 He did not clarify if all those killed were FedEx employees.
 "Our most heartfelt sympathies are with all those affected by this senseless act of violence.
 The safety of our team members is our top priority, and we are fully cooperating with investigating authorities," he added.

-U.S. Congressman André Carson, a representative for Indiana, wrote on Twitter: "I am heartbroken by the mass shooting at the FedEx facility here in Indianapolis and praying for all affected by this tragedy.
-"I am communicating with local authorities to get all details of the attack and my office stands ready to help everyone affected in any way we can."
+Indianapolis Mayor Joe Hogsett wrote on Twitter early on Friday: "This morning, Indianapolis residents are confronted with the horrific news of yet another mass shooting, an act of violence that senselessly claimed the lives of eight of our neighbors."
+U.S. Congressman André Carson, a representative for Indiana, wrote on Twitter: "I am heartbroken by the mass shooting at the FedEx facility here in Indianapolis and praying for all affected by this tragedy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)